 As a child in the 1960s, I would go with my family to Asheville twice a month or so.
 We always went to the big downtown Sears store, and then to a new shopping center just outside the downtown area.
 We didn’t know it then, but the Westgate Shopping Center was the first sign that downtown was beginning a downhill slide.
 The slide became an avalanche in 1971 when the Asheville Mall opened its doors.
 The department stores opened branches at the mall, which soon greatly outsold the downtown stores.
 One by one they closed.
 By the early 1980s, downtown Asheville was pretty much a ghost town, with a few businesses managing to hang on.

 I realize there is nothing unique about this, and the story might have ended here except that there were a few far-sighted individuals who refused to give up on downtown Asheville.
 In the late 1980s a group set about to revitalize the city’s core, and today we reap the benefits of their success.
 There were some notable losses along the way, but for the most part downtown Asheville has emerged as a unique place filled with privately owned businesses.

 Pack Square, where the city began, and the center of early development.
 The obelisk is a monument to Civil War governor Vance, who came from the area.
 Behind it is the courthouse and the city hall.
 The biggest change in this photo is the I.M.
 Pei monstrosity to the left.
 When the building of it was announced in the early 1980s, there was a public uproar.
-The block it replaced contained the monument workshop of W.O.
-Wolfe, father of Thomas Wolfe.
-The famous literary angel passed through its doors.
+The block it replaced contained small shops dating back to the early days of the square.

 But it did get people to thinking, which is usually a good thing.